Razziaftab/rexx-systems-code-challenge/README.md

 > Code Challenge for Rexx Systems read JSON file and data insert in Database.
 Then read data from Database and display data based on some filters.

 ## Developer Guide
-    This Project is based on Core PHP and run via web server.
+    This Project is based on Core PHP.

 ## Project Environments Versions
 Below are versions I have used to complete this Task.